Online Feedback Droop Scheduling in Distribution Grids for Frequency and Local Voltage Control: Preliminaries on Distribution System Modelling, Control and Stability

 \subsection{Local Control of DERs}

 The principal objective of distribution grid controls is to maintain nodal voltages within prescribed limits.
 More precisely, given any system operating condition, the control goal is to steer the system voltage to reach the allowable range at the lowest cost.
-Secondarily, support to the transmission system should be provided by appropriately adjusting the power flow at the PCC in response to frequency deviations, as given by \eqref{eq:pfc_provision}.
-While this work focuses solely on the frequency control problem, in general, both voltage and frequency support should be provided to the transmission system.
+Secondarily, support to the transmission system should be provided by appropriately adjusting the power flow at the PCC in response to frequency deviations.
+The requirement of the Transmission System Operator (TSO) for the provision of primary frequency control is reflected in the active power adjustment that is to be applied to the power exchange $\Delta p_\mathrm{f}\in\R$ between the transmission and the distribution system in response to frequency $\omega\in\R_{\geq 0}$ variations around the nominal value $\omega^\star\in\R_{\geq 0}$:

+The amount of regulating power to be provided is typically contracted through a market-based mechanism or directly prescribed by the TSO in the form of the gain $K^\mathrm{pf}_\mathrm{agg}\in\R_{\leq 0}$.